tenko/ECSMicroLib/README.md

 Original project [Link](https://github.com/aixp/O7)

-The framework has support for I2C, SPI, Uart and OneWire protocols to work with external devices.
+This is an early release and will be updated in the near future.

 ## Boards

 Currently supported boards:

-* NUCLEO-L432KC
+* [NUCLEO-L432KC](https://www.st.com/en/evaluation-tools/nucleo-l432kc.html) STM32L432KC MCU
-* STM32F407G-DISC1
+* [STM32F407G-DISC1](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) STM32F407VG MCU
-* STM32F429I-DISC1
+* [STM32F429I-DISC1](https://www.st.com/en/evaluation-tools/32f429idiscovery.html) STM32F429ZI MCU

 These are the boards I have on hand and are able to test.
+Most STM32F4, STM32L4 boards whould work if the RAM is correctly adjusted for in the config.

-The original framework support more MCU, but these are removed until it is posible to test these.
+The original framework support further MCUs, but these are removed until it is posible to test these.

-Also the ECS compiler support more targets like AVR, AVR32, Xtensa.
+Also the ECS compiler support more targets like AVR, AVR32, Xtensa: [Link](https://ecs.openbrace.org/manual/manualpa3.html#x53-496000III)

 ## Example

-Hello world for MCU with LED blinking.
+Hello world for STM32 MCU with LED blinking.

 Test.mod: